 The Stigma and Global Health Research Program aimed to stimulate interdisciplinary, investigator-initiated research on the role of stigma in health, and how to intervene to prevent or mitigate its negative effects on the health and welfare of individuals, groups and societies worldwide.
 This program encouraged research across a variety of scientific disciplines including the biomedical, social and behavioral sciences, to elucidate the etiology of stigma in relation to public health, and to develop and test interventions to mitigate the negative effects of stigma on health outcomes.
 Studies examined stigma and public health in domestic, international and cross-cultural contexts, with an emphasis on studies relevant to global health issues.

 The Stigma program received significant citation in a special section of The Lancet, Stigma and global health: developing a research agenda, in February of 2006.
-View a full list of Stigma Lancet citations, including links to the full text of the articles.
+View a full list of Stigma Lancet citations.

 2001 Stigma and Global Health Conference

 In partnership with other NIH Institutes and Centers, U.S. agencies, and domestic and international organizations, Fogarty sponsored the Stigma and Global Health Conference in 2001.
 Focusing on stigma as it relates to public health, this conference examined the causes and consequences of stigma, both in the developing world and the United States.

 Division of International Research and Training

 Building 31, Room B2C39

 Bethesda, MD 20892-2220

 FAX: (301) 402-0779